ManueGE/Actions/README.md

 # Actions

 **Actions** provides a set of extensions to add closures to `UIView` and `UIControl` instances.
-Also brings some convenience initializers to `UIBarButtonItem`, `UIGestureRecognizer` and `NSTimer`, that allow creating them with a closure instead of a pair of target/action.
+Also brings some methods to `UIBarButtonItem`, `UIGestureRecognizer`, `NSTimer` and `NSNotificationCenter`, that allow using them with a closure instead of a pair of target/action.

 With **Actions**, you will easily add actions this way: